 Can artist couples apply?

 We accept applications from individual artists only.
 Each artist needs to submit a separate application for residency.
 If both are accepted we will make arrangements to accommodate both artists in the same period.
 Please specify in your application that you would like to be scheduled together.

 Can two or more individuals apply to work on a collaborative project?

-The 33OC program is focused on the individual and his or her personal creative pursuits.
+The residency program is focused on the individual artist and his or her personal creative pursuits.
 Besides, our space is simply not adapt to hosting children or family in general.

 If I was on the waiting list from last year or was accepted for a residency last year but was unable to attend, do I need to re-apply?

 Due to the increasing number of applications for 33OC residencies, we cannot carry forward artists from the previous year’s waiting list or automatically accommodate artists who declined a prior invitation.
 So, you will need to re-apply.